hiyama341/KO-of-exocellulases/README.md

-# Data Repository for: Secretome engineering of Aspergillus niger for cellooligossacharide production from plant biomass
+# Data Repository for "Knockout of major CAZymes induces adaption of Aspergillus niger secretome produced on plant biomass"

 This repository contains data and a Jupyter notebook that examines how the sequences for the Aspergillus mutants were found and retrieved.